 As Japan's colonies and semi-colonies expanded from the 1890s through the 1940s, the diversity of their legal positions and their changes over time became significant.
 Their economic systems also differed in terms of time and place.
 These differences should be carefully noted when conducting economic analyses.
-Based on Yamazawa and Yamamoto (1978) and Yamamoto (1989), this section reviews differences in colonies and semi-colonies in terms of legal status and economic systems, pointing out noteworthy issues when analyzing trades with these regions.
+Based on Yamazawa and Yamamoto [1978] and Yamamoto [1989], this section reviews differences in colonies and semi-colonies in terms of legal status and economic systems, pointing out noteworthy issues when analyzing trades with these regions.

-According to Yamamoto (1989), the Japanese Empire as of 1937 was composed of a "mainland" and "overseas territories" when the war in China erupted.
-Legally speaking, the "mainland" was an area in which the same legal system applied, comprised of Honshu, Shikoku, Kyushu, Hokkaido, the Chishima islands, the Okinawa islands, the Ogasawara islands, and small nearby islands.
+According to Yamamoto [1989], the Japanese Empire as of 1937 was composed of a "mainland" and "overseas territories" when the Japan-China War erupted.
+Legally speaking, the "mainland" was an area in which the same legal system applied, comprised of Honshu, Shikoku, Kyushu, Hokkaido, Chishima islands, Okinawa islands, Ogasawara islands, and the small nearby islands.
 The "overseas territories" were those in which Japanese sovereignty was exclusively applied, and had unique legal systems specific to each region.
 These territories comprised Korea, Taiwan, South Karafuto (the southern part of Sakhalin), Kwantung Province, and the South Sea Islands.
 Of these, Korea, Taiwan, and South Karafuto were Japanesedependent territories; Kwantung Province was a leased territory from China; and the South Sea Islands were trust territories from the League of Nations.
-In addition, the Japanese Empire had "'Manchukuo' on its periphery as a satellite nation under its own power" (Yamamoto [1989]).
+In addition, the Japanese Empire had "Manchukuo' on its periphery as a satellite nation under its own power" (Yamamoto [1989]).
 In an analysis of trade between Japan and these regions, determining the scope of imports and exports can be controversial.
 In prewar trade statistics, South Karafuto was regarded as part of the mainland.
 Korea and Taiwan were not included in trade statistics; however, data on trade between these regions and the mainland were available as "transfers" in different sets of statistics.
 Kwantung Province and the South Sea Islands, meanwhile, were consistently treated as foreign locations, and trade statistics with these regions are available.
 In trade statistics estimated after the Second World War, all trade with regions other than the mainland has been treated as external trade.
-Considering these characteristics, Yamazawa and Yamamoto (1978) comment that "colonial trade was positioned as intermediary, between transactions within the mainland and external transactions.
+Considering these characteristics, Yamazawa and Yamamoto [1978] comment that "Colonial trade was positioned as intermediary, between transactions within the mainland and external transactions.
 It will thus be preferable to analyze trades separately by trade destination."